2. Attachment and Trust Instead Of Goodies

 But at the same time I see the opposite.
 A few years ago I had an encounter with an extreme toy junkie – nothing would work without her toy and her full concentration was on the toy.
 Its owner was non-existent for the dog and was at most perceived as «the person with the toy».
 How had it come so far?

-The Beagle was trained for her role as a sniffer dog in the luggage area at the airport at a very young age.
+The Beagle was trained for her role as a sniffer dog in the luggage area at the airport already from a very young age.
 The biggest part of her youth was to work with her nose and to be rewarded for successes with her toy.
 Although the dog worked very well, the owner came to me because she was overstrained in her private life with the addictive behaviour of her dog.
 When the owner understood what had happened here and how the dynamics with the three cornerstones ABC work, everything was clear to her and she knew what she had to do.

 I hope I have explained comprehensibly why 70% of the dogs on the walk show behavioural problems and why many dog owners and trainers need to re-think and improve their competence.